sherzodcode/diary-API/readme.txt

 Today i should do what i didn't yesterday.
 Code.
 Ok i fixed the mess code of TODO list project.
 Now it's ok.
 Yesterday In Sha Allah , i need to deploy TODO list project.
 Today i should learn Typescript tricks.
+I checked one of them.

 /////////